-With its ‘Single Vocal’ detection algorithm, FabFilter Pro-DS accurately identifies sibilance in vocal recordings and attenuates it transparently.
+With its ‘Single Vocal’ detection algorithm, FabFilter Pro-DS can accurately identify sibilance in vocal recordings and attenuates it transparently.

 When using the ‘Allround’ mode, Pro-DS becomes a great tool for high-frequency limiting of any material, like drums or even full mixes, not just vocals, which makes it an overall versatile plugin since it’s not just meant to be used for a single thing.

 FabFilter Pro-DS offers everything you need to get the best result possible, presented in a simple and easy-to-use interface.